Fossil Fuel Dominance to Persist as Energy Demand Outpaces Infrastructure Growth, IEA Says

 Soaring electricity demand is placing significant pressure on energy systems, and despite the rapid buildout of renewable and alternative energy sources, fossil fuels are expected to remain a dominant part of the energy mix through midcentury, according to the latest World Energy Outlook report from the International Energy Agency (IEA).

 The report, released on Oct.
-16, highlights that while clean-energy deployment is accelerating, particularly in wind and solar, the pace of change is not fast enough to sharply reduce fossil fuel reliance.
+16, highlights that although clean-energy deployment is accelerating, particularly in wind and solar, the pace of change is not fast enough to sharply reduce fossil fuel reliance.
 Under the IEA’s Stated Policies Scenario (STEPS)—which outlines the world’s energy trajectory based on existing government policies—fossil fuels remain a major source of energy.

 Even though the use of coal, oil, and gas peaks before 2030 under this scenario, fossil fuels are still projected to make up 58 percent of the energy mix in 2050.
-While that’s a reduction from 80 percent in 2023, it falls significantly short of the more ambitious goals set out in alternative climate-focused scenarios.
+While that’s a reduction from 80 percent in 2023, it falls significantly short of the more-ambitious goals set out in alternative climate-focused scenarios.

-“Although the STEPS sees a threefold increase in renewables that brings fossil fuel use down from 80 [percent] of total energy demand in 2023 to 58 [percent] in 2050, this falls far short of the step change that occurs in the Announced Pledges Scenario (APS) and the Net Zero Emissions by 2050 (NZE) Scenario, especially the latter,” states the report by the IEA, a Paris-based transnational agency that advocates for a faster green-energy transition.
+“Although the STEPS sees a threefold increase in renewables that brings fossil fuel use down from 80 [percent] of total energy demand in 2023 to 58 [percent] in 2050, this falls far short of the step change that occurs in the Announced Pledges Scenario (APS) and the Net Zero Emissions by 2050 (NZE) Scenario, especially the latter,” reads the report by the IEA, a Paris-based transnational agency that advocates a faster green-energy transition.

 In the APS, which takes into account countries’ formal climate pledges and net-zero commitments, fossil fuels are phased out more rapidly, with clean energy meeting 40 percent of global energy demand by 2035 and nearly 75 percent by 2050.
 The NZE scenario, the most ambitious pathway, envisions clean energy meeting 90 percent of energy demand by midcentury, with most remaining fossil fuel use abated or offset by technologies such as carbon capture.

-The IEA report also projects that oil and liquefied natural gas (LNG) supplies could experience a surplus in the second half of the 2020s, keeping prices low and potentially slowing the green transition.
+The IEA report also projects that oil and liquefied natural gas supplies could experience a surplus in the second half of the 2020s, keeping prices low and potentially slowing the green transition.

 “The prospect of more ample—or even surplus—supplies of oil and natural gas, depending on how geopolitical tensions evolve, would move us into a very different energy world from the one we have experienced in recent years during the global energy crisis,” IEA Executive Director Fatih Birol said in a statement.